-- 1. Pour 300mL of fresh pH 7.00 solution or RapidCal in a calibration cup, remove the storage cap from the pH electrode, wash the Probe in distilled water, then gently lower the Probe in all the way. - 2.
-Bang the probe against the bottom of the cup several times to dislodge any air bubbles. - 3.
+- 1. Pour 400mL of fresh pH 7.00 solution or RapidCal in a calibration cup, remove the storage cap from the pH electrode, wash the Probe in distilled water, then gently lower the Probe in all the way. - 2.
+If you do not have any ISE caps fitted, activate the probe cleaning feature in order to remove any air bubbles that may be clinging to the electrodes.
+To do this, press the MENU key and select CLEAN PROBE.
+If you have ISE caps fitted, agitate the Probe to eliminate air.
+Do not activate the cleaning mechanism as the brush will iam against the ISE caps. - 3.
 Wait until the temperature and pH measurements are completely stable. - 4.
 Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F). - 5.
 Press the MENU key then select Calibration.
 The following screen will be displayed.